Stories of the Nations

 Mr. Morris’s narratives, originally published in 1901, make you feel as if you are listening to a kindly grandfather recounting tales from the past.
 And now Lorene Lambert has brought this history up to date by adding more living narratives.
 These delightful books will introduce to your child famous people and events that occurred in the nations around the world.
 Volume 1 presents stories from Queen Elizabeth through Garibaldi (1550–1850).
 Volume 2 presents stories from Count Bismarck through Queen Elizabeth II (1850–2012).

 Looking for Volume 1?
-Stories of the Nations, Volume 1 is now out of print and will soon be replaced with a wonderful new World History book for the Early Modern era.
+Stories of the Nations, Volume 1 is now out of print and has been replaced with a wonderful new World History book for the Early Modern era.
 Our Neighbors: Their Stories, Volume 1 by Lorene Lambert is a captivating living book that all ages are sure to enjoy.

 • Delightful Living Book—In a captivating yet gentle style, the people and events of world history are unfolded in true stories about their day.